 Consistent with previously reported results from the Phase 2a open-label portion of the trial, Descartes-08 responders experienced deep improvements across the MG severity scales at Month 3 (average MG-ADL (Activities of Daily Living) = -5.6; MGC=-8.3; QMG (Quantitative MG) = -5.0; QoL-15r (Quality of Life Revised Scale) = -7.9).
+A 2-point improvement in MG-ADL and 3-point improvement in MGC and QMG scales are considered to be "clinically meaningful" by expert consensus published in peer-reviewed journals.
 The improvements seen at Month 3 persisted or further improved in patients evaluated at their Month 4 (n=5) and Month 6 (n=3) follow-up visits, as of the June 19, 2024 data cutoff date.
-In the Phase 2b trial, Descartes-08 continued to demonstrate a favorable safety profile supporting outpatient administration without the need for lymphodepleting chemotherapy.
-Consistent with findings from the Phase 2a open-label portion of the trial, Descartes-08 was observed to be well tolerated, and adverse events were transient and mostly mild.
+Consistent with findings from the Phase 2a open-label portion of the trial, Descartes-08 was observed to be well tolerated, and adverse events were transient and mostly mild, supporting outpatient administration without the need for lymphodepleting chemotherapy.
+There were three serious adverse events reported: a Grade 2 infusion-related reaction, a Grade 3 infusion-related reaction and a Grade 3 herpes simplex reactivation.
 Notably, there were no cases of cytokine release syndrome, and no cases of immune effector cell-associated neurotoxicity syndrome.

-Previously, Descartes-08 was observed to be safe and well-tolerated in a Phase 1b/2a trial of 14 patients with MG who received outpatient treatment without pre-treatment chemotherapy.
-All seven participants who received six once-weekly infusions at the highest dose continued to experience marked and long-lasting clinical improvement across validated MG disease scoring systems at month nine follow-up.
-At month 12, five of these seven participants maintained clinically meaningful improvement.
+Previously, Descartes-08 was observed to be well-tolerated in a Phase 1b/2a trial of 14 patients with MG who received outpatient treatment without pre-treatment chemotherapy.
+All seven participants who received six onceweekly infusions at the highest dose continued to experience marked and long-lasting clinical improvement across validated MG disease scoring systems at month nine follow-up.
+At month 12, five of these seven participants maintained improvement considered clinically meaningful by expert consensus.
 One participant, who lost response after one year, experienced rapid improvement in clinical scores after re-treatment, which was ongoing at month six of follow-up.
 Clinical responses correlated with large reductions in autoantibody titers.